jharwell/cosm/docs/config/swarm-manager.rst

    * - ``block_acq_vector_locs2D``

-     - 2D spatial distribution of where robots vector to known blocks.
+     - Metrics capturing the 2D spatial distribution of where robots vector to known blocks.

      - create,truncate